tdulcet/Table-and-Graph-Libs/README.md

 * Support more graph/plot colors
 	* Support 256 and 24-bit color
 	* Support combining/blending colors when functions cross
+* Switch from `wcswidth` to grapheme clusters for determining the width of strings
 * Update the `-t, --table` options of column command from [util-linux](https://en.wikipedia.org/wiki/Util-linux) to use the Table library
 * Port to other languages (C, Java, Rust, etc.)